 The top part of a building or construction is called a roof.
 It is placed on and supported by the walls of the building.
 A roof shields you from the vagaries of nature and provides a safe haven for you and your loved ones.

 Roofs could be made of asphalt or wood shingles, metal, slate, clay or concrete tiles, and even Tesla solar tiles.
-All these are likely to sustain damage during their lifetime, due to various reasons like weather conditions, corrosion, wind, and normal wear and tear.
-Roofing materials tend to blister or crack if exposed to extreme hot, cold, dry, or wet weather.
-The asphalt shingles in your roof may crack if there are rapid temperature changes.
-Routine upkeep of your roof is a must if you want it to last for a long time.
-If well-maintained, asphalt roofing can last up to 15 years, and roofs made of slate, clay, or cement tile can last a lifetime.
+All these materials can get damaged due to inclement weather conditions and normal wear and tear.
+Cracking of asphalt shingles is common when outside temperatures change unexpectedly.
+Routine maintenance of your roof is a must if you want it to last for a long time.
+If well-maintained, asphalt roofing can last for many years, and roofs made of slate, clay, or cement tile can last a lifetime.

 Certain parts of the roofing structure are more susceptible to damage like chimneys, valleys between roof slopes, and improperly installed drip-edge.
 A suitable time to inspect the condition of your roof is during summer and fall and before the onset of winter and spring.
 While roof damage is not uncommon, it is considered to be a serious problem.

 The important thing is to find the roof damage while it is still small and repairable.
 A damaged roof allows water to seep in, which can ruin your ceilings and walls.
 This could cause mold, which can be harmful to the health of your family.

 Standard homeowner’s insurance covers damage caused to your roof by hail, windstorms, fire, tornadoes, and vandalism.